latticejs/lattice/CONTRIBUTING.md

 Sometimes, after a major change in the source is preferable start with a new clean repository: `git clean -xdf`

 > Remember that you are going to lose your unversioned files.

+### Solving Greenkeeper issues

+Sometimes greenkeeper PRs fails for some reason and you can't immediately merge.
+When that happens we usually check the following steps:

+1. Check Travis output.
+Usually there, you would see what is happening.
+A common error is having 'different snapshots'.
+2. Review changes proposed by greenkeeper (GK).
+Check the changelog of the involved libraries/modules.
+3. Clone the GK branch.
+4. Fix the error.
+    1. If the error is _'different snapshots'_ you should re-generate the snapshots locally, `cd` into the package dir, then run `yarn test -u`
+    2. Repeat this process if necessary.
+    3. Commit your changes.
+5. When you think that everything is working again.
+Run the global storybook command: `yarn storybook` at root level.
+This will help you see that all the components are working OK.
+6. Push your changes.
+7. Now checks should pass and you will be able to merge.